Doing the Sale

 In the Grandstand, the catalog numbers are your best means of locating the plants.
 Each category (such as Annuals or Perennials) has a letter to begin its catalog numbers (G for Grasses, H for Herbs).
 Remember — the numbers are assigned alphabetically by the common name we give the plants (for instance, Hollyhock, French, rather than French Hollyhock).
 Plants beginning with U are in the Unusual and Rare Plants booth.

 Catalog listings for Perennials that list the pot size as "bulb" or "bareroot" can be found on the Bulbs & Bareroots shelves OUTSIDE under the big ramp, between where the Fruit ends and the Shrubs and Trees start.
 These include perennials like lilies, daylilies and others.
+This is also where the new Dahlia tubers are located.
 All bulbs and bareroots are prebagged to expedite your shopping.

 If you know the common or botanical (Latin) name of a plant, you can search it on the website or use the catalog index, pages 58 and 59, to find it in the catalog.